 The Statement of Net Assets (Deficit) and the Statement of Activities provide information about the activities of the Corporation as a whole and present a longer term view of the Corporation's finances by focusing on total available resources and changes therein.
 The fund financial statements tell how services were financed in the short term as well as what remains for future spending.
-Fund financial statements also report the Corporation's operations in more detail than the Corporation-wide statements by providing information about the Corporation's two major separate funds; the General Fund and the Debt Service Fund.
+Fund financial statements also report the Corporation's operations in more detail than the Corporation-wide statements by providing information about the Corporation's two major separate funds: the General Fund and the Debt Service Fund.

-For the Corporation, the change in the focus between currently spendable resources and total available resources can be identified in the adjustment columns found on each of the financial statements.
-To arrive at the Statement of Net Assets (Deficit), the accrued interest expense on the Corporation's bonds, the outstanding balance of bonds and certain other adjustments are added to the total column on the Governmental Funds Balance Sheet.
+For the Corporation, the change in the focus between currently spendable resources and total available resources are identified in the adjustment columns found on the financial statements (pages 8 and 9).
+To arrive at the Statement of Net Assets (Deficit), the accrued interest expense on the Corporation's bonds, the outstanding balance of bonds and certain other adjustments are added to the total column on the

+Governmental Funds Balance Sheet.
 This is displayed in the Adjustments column to the left of the Statement of Net Assets (Deficit).
-To arrive at the Statement of Activities, transactions that have no effect on the Corporation's net assets are eliminated from the Statement of Revenues, Expenditures and Changes in Fund Balances.
+To arrive at the Statement of Activities, transactions relating to long-term liabilities and expenditures that were deferred and amortized are added to or eliminated from the Statement of Revenues, Expenditures and Changes in Fund Balances.
 For the Corporation, transactions not affecting its reported net assets are payments of debt principal, the advance repayment of debt, and expenditures incurred in prior periods.
 Amounts relating to the aforementioned transactions are displayed in the Adjustments column to the left of the Statement of Activities.